 Manduka eKO Superlite Travel Mat

 For those who do not need to worry about cushioning on a mat and want the lightest possible travel yoga mat then the Manduka eKO Superlite travel mat is a top option.
-This ultra-thin mat is what I personally use and is easy to pack into a backpack, suitcase and daypack alike.
+This ultra-thin, eco travel yoga mat is what I personally use and is easy to pack into a backpack, suitcase and daypack alike.

 It is quite grippy but I do recommend using a yoga towel on top for when practicing hot yoga as then it can get slippery.